markwomack/ArduinoLogging/README.md

 ArduinoLogging provides the following features:
 - Defaults to printing messages to the Serial port at program start.
-But this can be easily changed to print messages to other destinations.
+But this can be easily changed to print messages to other destinations, such as auxilary serial ports or even UDP.
 - Allows for "cascading" print calls to make print calls more compact.
 - Supports "message levels" to be associated with print calls, and messages will only be printed if the associated level is enabled.